Patch Testing for Contact Dermatitis

 Patch testing is not advisable if you:

-• are taking immunosuppressant medication.
-Some may be acceptable, however, please discuss this with your Doctor or Nurse
+• Are taking immunosuppressant’s medication.
+Some may be acceptable, however, please discuss this with your doctor or nurse

 Side effects are uncommon, but may include:

-• skin colour change: colour may increase or decrease at the site.
+• Skin colour change – colour may o=increase or decrease at the site

-How do I prepare for the Patch Tests?
+How do I prepare for the Patch Test?

 Please read the information leaflet.
 Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you following this examination.